ethyca/fides/docs/fides/docs/tutorial/system.md

 Now that you've built out the underlying database that describes how and what type of data is stored, include the database in application-level "systems", another critical Fidesctl resource.

 This app contains a single Flaskr Web Application system resource.
 Create a `system` resource to annotate it by adding a `flaskr_system.yml` file to the `fides_resources` directory.

+Writing a Fides privacy declaration requires answering the questions: _"What data is this system processing?"_, _"Why is the system processing this data?"_, _"Whose data is involved?"_, and _"How is the data protected?"_ Fides answers these questions with a `privacy_declaration` that describes the data categories, use, subjects, and qualifier.
+This application is quite simple, so it only has a single use: to provide the service to users.
+In order to do so, it requires some identifiable data (name, email, contact, etc.) and it derives some data as well (unique IDs).

-This file should contain the following configuration:
+For this project, the file should contain the following configuration:

 ```yml
 system: